 2020 US FBA, Referral, and Storage Fees Changes

-Starting February 18th, 2020, Amazon will apply a moderate increase – of about 3% – in fulfillment fees; however, referral fees will be lower than in 2019, and a new Selection Program will be launched as well.
+On February 18th, 2020, Amazon will apply a moderate increase – of about 3% – in fulfillment fees; however, referral fees will be lower than in 2019, and an FBA New Selection Program will be launched as well.

 2020 US FBA Fulfillment Fees

-Here’s a comparison chart of the changes in FBA fulfillment fees, that will take effect on February 18, 2020:
+Here’s a comparison chart of some of the changes in FBA fulfillment fees, that will take effect on February 18, 2020: